Expected Return Symmetries: Experiments

 We take the 11 learned regularized ER symmetries from above, denoting this set as $\hat{\Phi}^{\text{ER}}$.
 We find that $\mathbb{E}_{\pi \sim \Pi_*^{\hat{\Phi}^{\text{ER}}}}\left[ \text{OP}^{\hat{\Phi}^{\text{ER}}}(\pi) \right] = 23.59 \pm 0.04$ and $\mathbb{E}_{\pi \sim \Pi_*^{\hat{\Phi}^{\text{ER}}}} \left[ \mathbb{E}_{\phi \sim \hat{\Phi}^{\text{ER}}}\left[ \text{OP}^{\hat{\Phi}^{\text{ER}}}(\phi(\pi)) \right] \right] = 23.34 \pm 0.05$, where we train $5$ $\text{OP}^{\Phi^\text{ER}}$ policies.
 Thus, Item~\ref{item:preserve-performance} is approximately satisfied by $\hat{\Phi}^{\text{ER}}$.

 \textbf{Zero-Shot Coordination}

-For ZSC, we train as baselines 1) a population of $5$ IPPO agents, and 2) a population of $5$ IPPO agents with access to all Dec-POMDP symmetries constrained by the OP objective in Equation \ref{eq:other-play}.
-We train a population of ER symmetry agents that each independently discover ER symmetries for the OP objective.
-Each agent in the ER symmetry population uses $k=6$ seeds to learn ER symmetries, amongst which they save the $l=11$ that best preserve expected return.
-Each population (baseline and return symmetry populations alike) has a total of $5$ agents, where each agent trains $m=3$ policies and deploys the one achieving higher return.
+For ZSC we use two baselines: (1) a population of 5 IPPO agents, and (2) 5 IPPO agents with access to all Dec-POMDP symmetries constrained by the OP objective (Equation \ref{eq:other-play}).
+We also train a population of ER symmetry agents that independently discover ER symmetries for the OP objective.
+Each ER agent uses $k=6$ seeds to learn symmetries and saves the top $l=11$ that best preserve expected return.
+Every population consists of 5 agents, where each agent trains $m=5$ policies and deploys the one with the highest return.
+Symmetries are trained via Equation \ref{eq:sp-max-with-reg-stoch} by randomly selecting 64 fixed transpositions on the local action space, with the same transpositions fixed for both local policies to simplify the search in the symmetric game Hanabi.

 Inspired by the symmetrizer in \citet{treutlein2021new, muglich2022equivariant, van2020mdp}, we define the symmetrizer $S:\Pi \rightarrow \Pi$ by $S(\pi)(a_t \ | \ \tau_t) := \frac{1}{|[\pi]|} \sum_{\pi' \in [\pi]}\pi'(a_t \ | \ \tau_t)$, where $\Phi$ can be taken to be either $\Phi^{\text{ER}}$ or $\Phi^{\text{MDP}}$.
 Agents from any population can thus transform their policy with $S$ before deploying for cross-play, ensuring invariance of the deployed policy w.r.t. $\Phi$ (since $\phi(S(\pi)) = S(\pi), \forall \phi \in \Phi$).
 As per the empirical results below, the symmetrizer functions as a policy improvement operator for cross-play across multiple policy populations.